Assessing the SMARTness of nutrition commitments

 Robustness checks cover three dimensions:

-- Reliability (consistency of the score across time and different researchers): This is achieved by the combination of comprehensive and strict scoring guidelines (Appendix) together with a scoring protocol developed with and by the reviewers and tested over multiple pilots.
+- Reliability (consistency of the score across time and different researchers): This is achieved by the combination of comprehensive and strict scoring guidelines with a scoring protocol developed with and by the reviewers and tested over multiple pilots.

 - Sensitivity (how the SMARTness score is susceptible to changes to the data): This is tested by randomly introducing small changes to the original dataset and statistically comparing the different SMARTness scores generated by the two datasets.